Espresso (song): Live performances

-Impact
+Usage in media

 "Espresso" is featured on the main tracklist of the dance-rhythm video game Just Dance 2025 Edition.
 It was later featured in Fortnite as an emote.

 On October 12, 2024, Ariana Grande hosted Saturday Night Live, where Carpenter had performed the song live just months prior.
 Grande parodied "Espresso" as part of a bridesmaids troupe, where she deliberately sang off key, prompting Carpenter to react on Instagram, posting "Very nice and on pitch".
 The sketch was immensely popular on TikTok, garnering over 80 million views as of 18 October 2024.

 Foodbeast reported in November 2024, Carpenter had worked with Absolut Vodka and Kahlúa to release her own martini kit, the "Short n' Sweet Espresso Martini Kit" named after the song and her album Short n' Sweet, the martini kit features 375ml bottles of Absolut and Kahlúa coffee liqueur, paired with Owen's Espresso Martini Mix, a coupe glass with a festive red ribbon, an edible cocktail topper and in the shape of the singer's kiss mark.
 The martini kit was released on November 14, 2024.
 In December 2024, Carpenter collaborated with coffee and doughnut company Dunkin' Donuts to release an iced beverage, "Sabrina's Brown Sugar Shakin' Espresso", named in honor of the song.

 The song was used in the DreamWorks Animation film The Bad Guys 2, as Snake is listening to it upon his arrival in the gang's home following a workout.

 The song also was used in the Yomiuri TV and Nippon TV Spring 2025 Japanese drama are called If She Calls That Love Too (彼女がそれも愛と呼ぶなら, Kanojo ga Sore mo Ai to Yobunara), which starring by Chiaki Kuriyama, Kentaro Itō, Kento Senga and Tomomi Maruyama as official theme.

 The song was also used on the NBC TV show, Law & Order: Special Victims Unit, in the opening scene of the Season 26 episode, "Rorschach", where Ellie and her boyfriend, Chris, were on a video montage of their cross-country trip; it would later transition to a woman hiking in a forest listening to the song on her headphones where she would later find the couple injured on the ground near their camping spot.

+The song was also used in season 5 episode 2 of the Netflix TV series Emily In Paris.
+Mindy Chen performs the song while in Rome.
+The performance occurs during a Bavazza coffee event for Agence Grateau, featuring an elaborate, multi-day filmed sequence where Mindy opens the song in a similar way to Sabrina Carpenter in the Espresso music video, on a speedboat and later Mindy appears in a giant martini glass.